Mike Bushell: Career

-Bushell presents the sport on BBC Breakfast on Fridays and at the weekends, and sometimes on other weekdays.
-Bushell holds the world record for trying different sports, on his Saturday morning slot, on BBC One, in which he tries to "inspire people off the sofa", to" be more active" and "try a new activity".
-He maintains there is a sport for all, and no one should feel they can't do it.
-He has consequently tried out and profiled over 550 sports: ranging from shin kicking, whip cracking and swamp soccer to newer more mainstream sport initiatives like Rush hockey, spike volleyball, and shopping centre squash.
+Bushell presents the sport on BBC Breakfast on Fridays at the weekends, and sometimes on other weekdays.
+Bushell tries many different sports on his Saturday morning slot, on BBC One, in which he tries to "inspire people off the sofa", to "be more active" and "try a new activity".
 His features often include tips from sporting figures such as Serena Williams, Colin Montgomerie and Ben Ainslie.

 He has his own web page: Bushell's Best, on the pages of the BBC News website.
 For Sport Relief in 2012, he set the world record for travelling across water in a large inflatable ball.
-He managed a mile in 1 hour and 57 minutes, during which time he needed 8 oxygen breaks.
 In June 2013, his first book Bushell's Best Bits was published.

 He has been with the BBC News channel since its launch in 1997, and appeared on Celebrity Mastermind on 28 December 2013.
-He made his pantomime debut playing a sports reporter in Aladdin in Northampton in 2010 opposite Chesney Hawkes.

-On 11 April 2018, during a live broadcast at the 2018 Commonwealth Games in Gold Coast, Australia, Bushell fell into a swimming pool after misplacing a step whilst interviewing some of the English swimming team, including Adam Peaty.
-Due to the fall, his microphone eventually stopped working and coverage had to revert to the studios.
-A video of the moment was shared 11.5 million times in one day.
+On 11 April 2018, during a live broadcast at the 2018 Commonwealth Games in Gold Coast, Australia, Bushell accidentally fell into a swimming pool after not noticing a large drop from a step he was standing on whilst interviewing some of the English swimming team, including Adam Peaty.
+Due to water damage, his microphone eventually stopped working and coverage had to revert to the studios.

 In January 2018, Bushell participated in And They're Off! in aid of Sport Relief.